Beryl-Jingxin/PyExoCross/docs/source/conversion.md

 Here, the quantum number formats are the formats of quantum numbers you want to save in the output file.

-In the standard HITRAN format, both global and local quantum numbers have 15 characters.
+In the standard HITRAN2004 format, both global and local quantum numbers have 15 characters.

+## Convert data format from ExoMol to HITRAN

+**For ExoMol database**

 *Example*

-Convert data format from ExoMol to HITRAN.

 ```bash
 # Data source #